MichaelTanji/security_career_assessment_screen/ALPHA.md

 * No. It's never OK to lie.
 * Yes.
 Lying is not a crime.
 You’re doing the right thing.
 * No. Your job is to inform.
 If company leadership wants to accept the risk, that’s on them.

-## Capacity

-If you had to guess, the term “epoch time” means what?

-* The time that has passed since the big bang.
-* The time that has passed since a given point in time.
-* The time that has passed since the fall of the Roman empire.
-* The time left before the heat death of the universe.

-You need to connect two computers together.
-The first system uses the notional ALPHA type of port to connect to other devices; the second system uses the notional GAMMA type of port to connect to other devices.
-You have four cables with different types of connectors on either end: ALPHA to ALPHA (1), ALPHA to BRAVO (2); GAMMA to BRAVO (3); and GAMMA to ALPHA (4).
-Which cables do you need to connect the two computers together?

-* 1, 2, 3
-* 1, 2
-* 4
-* 3, 4

-Alice cannot swim; Bob cannot ride a bike; Charlie cannot run.
-In a team triathlon event, who performs the first, second, and last events?

-* Charlie, Bob, Alice
-* Bob, Charlie, Alice
-* Alice, Charlie, Bob
-* Bob, Alice, Charlie

-Alice has fallen out of a tree.
-She is complaining of shortness of breath, is bleeding from a cut on her arm, and is crying about the pain in her ankle: what do you try to treat first?

-* Her ankle
-* Her bleeding
-* Her shortness of breath

-In the year 2525, on what day will they celebrate Christmas in Europe?

-* 12/25/25
-* 25/12/25
-* 25/12/12
-* 25/25/25